 The preschool utilizes a car line for drop-off and pick-up of children before and after classes.
 The director or a teacher will get the child out of the car when your car pulls up to the front of the school.
 See included insert for a diagram of required traffic flow during pick-up and drop-off.
 Your cooperation with this traffic pattern will ensure for a safe, efficient and smooth procedure.
 In addition, it is imperative that the car line not flow onto Harlem Avenue.
 If you see that the line of cars is too long to fit into the school’s circular drive, please wait on Linneman Street until there is enough room to pull into the driveway.

 No child is to be dropped off if there is not a teacher at the door to meet him or her.
 Children should not be brought before 9:00 a.m. or 12:30 p.m. because teachers need time to prepare their classrooms for the day and are not free to supervise children until that time.
-We do encourage carpooling and the use of the car line to make drop off and pick up as efficient as possible.
+We do encourage carpooling to make drop-off and pick up as efficient as possible.

 Cell Phone Safety